The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Alexandria, VA

 Languages Spoken:

-Jaswinder Khosla is a Neurologist and a Sleep Medicine provider in Alexandria, Virginia.
+Jaswinder Khosla is a Neurologist and a Sleep Medicine provider practicing medicine in Alexandria, Virginia.
 Dr. Khosla is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Stroke, Transient Ischemic Attack (TIA), Seizures, and Susac Syndrome.
-Dr. Khosla is currently accepting new patients.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Transient Ischemic Attack (TIA), Seizures, and Susac Syndrome.

 Experienced in Opsoclonus-Myoclonus Syndrome